spideruci/RIPR-framework/README.md

 docker cp sankeyarm:Dockerfile .
 ```

 Scripts designated for processing RQ1 to RQ4 are titled getSankey.py, RQ2Script.py, RQ3Script.py, and RQ4Script.py.
+They are expected to run in the container consecutively.
 To access these scripts, execute this command:
 ```
 docker cp sankeyarm:getSankey.py .
 docker cp sankeyarm:RQ2Script.py .